Transcension-AI/brand/README.md

-# Transcension Brand Book
+# Transcension AI Brand Book

-This document outlines the official brand guidelines for **Transcension**, covering logo usage, color palette, typography, and design standards to ensure a cohesive and accessible brand identity.
+This document outlines the official brand guidelines for **Transcension AI**, covering logo usage, color palette, typography, and design standards to ensure a cohesive and accessible brand identity.

 ## Brand Overview

-**Transcension** represents innovation, professionalism, and accessibility in technology.
+**Transcension AI** represents innovation, professionalism, and accessibility in technology.
 Our brand assets are crafted to communicate a sleek, modern, and tech-focused identity, ensuring consistency and readability across all platforms and media.

 ## Logo

 ### Primary Logo

-The primary logo includes the **Transcension** symbol and wordmark, with the wordmark set in [**Montserrat Semi-Bold**](https://fonts.google.com/specimen/Montserrat).
+The primary logo includes the **Transcension AI** symbol and wordmark, with the wordmark set in [**Montserrat Semi-Bold**](https://fonts.google.com/specimen/Montserrat).
 The wordmark has been adjusted for a tighter width to enhance readability and maintain a sleek aesthetic.

 ### Logo Usage